klr227/EnvELab/Reactor_Characteristics/Reactor_Characteristics_Lab_Report.md

 trial3_concentration_data = epa.column_of_data(trial3_path,trial3_firstrow,1,-1,'mg/L')

 #I noticed that the initial concentration measured by the photometer wasn't
 #zero.
-This suggests that there may have been a small air bubble in the
+This suggests that th`ere may have been a small air bubble in the
 #photometer or perhaps there was some other anomaly that was causing the
 #photometer to read a concentration that was higher than was actually present in
 #the reactor.
 To correct for this I subtracted the initial concentration reading